dainst/cilantro/README.md

 * Start the application as described under [Running the app with docker ](https://github.com/dainst/cilantro#running-the-app-with-docker)

+* Activate the vrtual environment.
+When active you will see the name of the virtual environment (cilantro) in brackets in front of the shell prompt.
+You can leave the virtual environment by typing 'exit' or Ctrl-D.

+    `pipenv shell`

 * Run the tests

     `python3 -m unittest`